Sustainability consultancy for local authorities

 To build the tool, we plugged in the detailed characteristics that would define each of the six spatial categories.
 To do this we gathered real-life data for representative locations in Greater Cambridge, on various topics including typical types and sizes of development, types and amounts of non-residential buildings and infrastructure needed to serve new homes, typical numbers of people per household in different sizes and types of home, and transport patterns (which depend on type of transport available, and distance that people have to travel).
 We combined this with data on the carbon emissions of various activities such as grid electricity (current and future) and other fuel types, transport in the local area, and industry benchmarks for embodied carbon of typical new buildings (current, and future recommended targets).

-Our starting point is to model one home in each spatial location, which gives us the annual carbon data in its rawest form.
-We model this twice – firstly with business-as-usual construction and transport practices as they stand today, and secondly with all the zero-carbon policies implemented to a reasonable level.
-As you can see in the graph below, the key takeaway is that zero-carbon policies have the potential to create a large positive impact, as well as the choice of location.
+Our starting point was to model one home in each spatial location, which gives us the annual carbon data in its rawest form.
+We modelled this twice – firstly with business-as-usual construction and transport practices as they stand today, and secondly with all the zero-carbon policies implemented to a reasonable level.
+As you can see in the graph below, the key takeaway is that zero-carbon policies have the potential to create a large positive impact.

-But the graph also shows another important fact: in a location where cars will realistically be the main transport choice, even with ‘zero carbon’ policies applied, the transport carbon is so high that this is still a worse option than if this new home were in a dense urban area or public transport corridor even without zero carbon policies.
+But this graph reveals another important fact: in a location where cars will realistically be the main transport choice, even with ‘zero carbon’ policies applied, the carbon emissions from transport are so high that this is still a worse option than if new homes were built in a dense urban area or public transport corridor even without zero carbon policies.

-With Greater Cambridge as an example, the tool helped illustrate that in a medium-growth scenario, and with zero-carbon policies applied, emissions from building energy use almost completely disappear and transport and embodied carbon become the dominant sources of emissions.
+In Greater Cambridge, we helped illustrate that in a medium-growth scenario, and with zero-carbon policies applied, emissions from building energy use almost completely disappear, and transport and embodied carbon become the dominant sources of emissions.

 The most crucial thing that the local plan can do is to choose spatial growth options that reduce car dependence